carsonmulligan/my-stories-and-poems/README.md

 ----
 ## Chapter Four
-_An evening at Masanobu's The circular inlaid tea cooking dojo pit.
-The girl's foreign dance_
 ----
 The local rice master practiced a specific form of zen agriculture, called _do nothing_ from the Daosist _wu-wei_.
 Whereby the practictioner puts seeds down together, seeds that grow symbiotic plants in balance.